 Residents were provided with appropriate emotional and behavioural support and their assessed needs were appropriately responded to.
+It was noted that the behaviours of some residents could on occasions be difficult to manage in a group living environment but overall incidents were well managed.
 Support plans were in place for residents as required, and from a sample reviewed, these provided a good level of detail to guide staff.
 A register was maintained of all restrictive practices used in the centre and these were subject to regular review.
-There was evidence that alternative measures were considered before using a restrictive practice and that the least restrictive practice was used for the shortest duration.